PFTL/pftl_pelican/content/blog/15_Storing_data_3.rst.md

 author: Aquiles Carattino
 slug: storing-data-with-sqlite
 date: '2018-08-12'
-description: Learn different ways of storing data in your projects
+description: How to use SQLite to store data with Python
 image: '/images/tobias-fischer-185901-unsplash_linkedin.width-800.jpg'
-subtitle: Learn different ways of storing data in your projects
+subtitle: How to use SQLite to store data with Python
 tags:
   - Data
   - Storing